mcnulty/udi/PROTOCOL.md

 An event is a single map data item with two guaranteed pairs:

-- A key of `typ` with an unsigned integer value that defines the type of the event.
+- A key of `type` with an unsigned integer value that defines the type of the event.
 - A key of `tid` with an unsigned integer value that identifies the thread that triggered the event.